jieliu2000/RPALite/README.md

 RPALite is an open-source RPA (Robotic Process Automation) library.
 You can use RPALite through Python or [Robot Framework](https://robotframework.org/) to achieve various automation tasks.

-_In the current version, RPALite only supports the Windows platform, and support for other platforms will be added in future versions._
+RPALite now supports both Windows and macOS platforms, providing cross-platform automation capabilities.

 ## Features

-Currently, RPALite supports the following operations on the Windows platform:
+RPALite supports the following operations:

 - Launching applications
 - Finding applications by name or ClassName